Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: RESULTS

 As hinted above, in order to estimate the decoherence time it is convenient to work in the momentum representation.
 By means of this choice, we have to work with \be \rho_{p,p'}(t)=\langle\textbf{p}|\,\rho(t)\,|\textbf{p}'\rangle\,. \ee By using the notation $E(p)=p^2/2m$, Eq.~\eqref{fin} becomes \be \pa_t\rho_{p,p'}=\lf[-\frac{i}{\hbar}\bigl(E(p)-E(p')\bigr)-\si\,\bigl(E^2(p)-E^2(p')\bigr)^2\ri]\rho_{p,p'}\,, \ee whose solution is \be \rho_{p,p'}(t)=\mathrm{exp}\lf[-\frac{i\bigl(E(p)-E(p')\bigr)t}{\hbar}-\si\,\bigl(\Delta E^2\bigr)^2\,t\ri]\rho_{p,p'}(0)\,, \ee with $\Delta E^2=\lf(E^2(p)-E^2(p')\ri)$.
 From Eq.~\eqref{fin2}, we observe that the time evolution conserves the diagonal elements whereas, as long as $\Delta E^2\neq0$ (i.e. no degeneracy), the off-diagonal terms of the density matrix decay exponentially, thereby realizing an effective localization in energy.
 The decay rate depends on both $\si$ and the fourth power of the characteristic energy scale of the system.
-From Eq.~\eqref{fin2}, we can then identify the decoherence time $\tau_D$: \be \tau_D=\frac{1}{\si\,(\Delta E^2)^2}=\frac{\hbar^6}{16\,\bar{\beta}^2\,m^2\,\ell_p^4\,t_p\,(\Delta E^2)^2}\,. \ee The decoherence time is strongly influenced by the actual energy regime: the larger the deviation from the Planck scale is, the longer $\tau_D$ becomes.
-We remark that Eq.~\eqref{dt} accounts for the size of the physical apparatus under consideration, as the squared mass appears explicitly in the denominator of the expression for $\tau_D$.
+From Eq.~\eqref{fin2}, we can then identify the decoherence time $\tau_\mathrm{D}$: \be \tau_\mathrm{D}=\frac{1}{\si\,(\Delta E^2)^2}=\frac{\hbar^6}{16\,m^2\,\ell_\mathrm{p}^4\,t_\mathrm{p}\,(\Delta E^2)^2}\,. \ee The decoherence time is strongly influenced by the actual energy regime: the larger the deviation from the Planck scale is, the longer $\tau_\mathrm{D}$ becomes.
+We remark that Eq.~\eqref{dt} accounts for the size of the physical apparatus under consideration, as the squared mass appears explicitly in the denominator of the expression for $\tau_\mathrm{D}$.
 In Fig.~\ref{fig}, we draw the contour plot of the decoherence time as a function of the mass and energy scales.

 Our investigation suggests that the effects stemming from quantum gravity induce an efficient bridge between the quantum and the classical domain at currently reachable energies.
 In order to verify this claim, it is important to quantify the quantum-gravitational decoherence times for typical classical and quantum systems at different scales.
-The physical dimensions and the corresponding $\tau_D$ for the examples considered are reported in Table~\ref{table}, where we have set the constant amplitude in Eq.~\eqref{req} at the reference value $\bar{\beta}=1$.
+The physical dimensions and the corresponding $\tau_\mathrm{D}$ for the examples considered are reported in Table~\ref{table}.